Archive for the 'Character Qualities' Category

 1 Samuel 18 through 2 Samuel 5 King Saul had been chasing David everywhere.
 He wanted to kill David because David was so good.
 David hid in a cave.
 King Saul came into the cave and didn’t see David.
 This was David’s chance to get Saul back for being so mean to him.
 He could have hurt him but would that have been kind?
 No, David let Saul go unharmed.
 When Saul found out, he told David, “You have been kind, but I have been evil.”

 John 4:6-29 Jesus was sitting at a well where people came to get their water.
 A lady came to get water while he sat there.
 She was a Samaritan lady and Jesus was a Jewish man.
-The Js did not like the Samaritans and not talk to them or have anything to do with them at all.
+The Jews did not like the Samaritans and would not talk to them or have anything to do with them at all.
 In fact they were sometimes very mean to them.
 But Jesus wasn’t mean to the lady.
 He began to talk to her and tell her about God and how she could be saved.
 Jesus was kind to the lady.

-Help us to show kindness by hugging, helping, sharing, and saying kind words to one another
+Prayer: Help us to show kindness by hugging, helping, sharing, and saying kind words to one another

 Activities for younger preschoolers: